U.S. Route 33 in Indiana: History

 The Lincoln Highway was planned from Illinois state line to South Bend to Fort Wayne and the Ohio state line in 1913.
 In 1915, the highway opened and passed through downtown Fort Wayne on its route through Indiana.
 In 1917, Main Market route number 2 was the given number to the Lincoln Highway in Indiana.
 In the early 1920s, the Lincoln Highway was moved farther south between Valparaiso and Fort Wayne, to what is now known mostly as Old US 30, passing through Plymouth and Warsaw.
 The route became SR 2 from Ohio state line to South Bend, SR 1 from South Bend to Michigan state line.
 Then in 1924, the sections of the road that was part of the original Lincoln Highway was paved.
 The next few years the rest of the route was paved across Indiana, then in 1937 US 33 was created.

+Prior to its 1998 rerouting, US 33 followed a route through Fort Wayne.
+Entering from the south with US 27, the routes continued north along Decatur Road/Lafayette Street, before entering a one-way system of Lafayette Street (northbound) and Clinton Street (southbound).
+In downtown Fort Wayne, US 33 departed to the west on another one-way pair, with Washington Boulevard handling westbound (north US 33) traffic and Jefferson Boulevard handling eastbound (south US 33) traffic.
+After following these streets, the route departed to the north on a third one-way pair, with Ewing Street handling northbound traffic and Fairfield Avenue handling southbound traffic.
+These streets met at Superior Street, where US 33 turned to the east, before turning north on Van Buren Street and crossing the St. Mary's River to exit downtown Fort Wayne on Sherman Boulevard.
+The route continued north on Sherman until it met Goshen Avenue, which carried the route northwest out of the city.

+In the 1980s, US 33 was rerouted to continue following the Lafayette/Clinton one-way pair through downtown towards the north, where the one-way pair ended at Spy Run Avenue.
+North of that intersection, US 33 departed to the northwest on Lima Road, before turning west on Coliseum Boulevard.
+After following Coliseum Boulevard, the route turned to the northeast at Goshen Road, and continued on its present-day route.

 In 1998, INDOT rerouted most of its maintained routes onto interstate highways around Fort Wayne, so US 33 was routed onto I-469 and I-69 around the south side of the city.
 In the same year, INDOT removed US 33 north of US 20 and the St. Joseph County portion became SR 933.
 In 2004, INDOT tried to return SR 933 to the local communities but they did not accept.

 In 2018 a new alignment of US 33 bypassing downtown Goshen to the northeast opened.